ashu20071/learn/src/GeekTrust/TameOfThrones/Readme.md

 Allied kingdoms stored in HashSet for future retrieval and final output appended in `output` string.

-Exceptions for incorrect or invalid input is handled by throwing `IllegalArgumentException`.
+`Exceptions` for incorrect or invalid input is handled by throwing appropriate exceptions.

 Test Cases written for positive and negative response and also for invalid input in `GeekTrustTest` class.
 Provide test values in `decipherTest` method in test class to test different values.